soobruhdrip/election-software/README.md

-# 🗳️ Election Management Software
+# 🗳️ Election Management Software.

 A lightweight **offline election management system** developed in **Python** for schools and organizations.
 The system allows voters to securely cast votes through a graphical interface while a local server receives and stores vote counts in real time.